HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

     - `ASCII white space character` means U+0009 TAB, U+000A LF, U+000C FF, U+000D CR, or U+0020 SPACE.
 Also often referred to simply as `blank character`.
     - `C0 control characters` are code points in the range U+0000 NULL to U+001F INFORMATION SEPARATOR ONE, inclusive.
     - `C0 control character or space` refers to the C0 control character or U+0020 SPACE.
-    - A `control character` means a `C0 control character` or a code point in the range U+007F DELETE to U+009F APPLICATION PROGRAM COMMAND (inclusive).
+    - `control character` means a `C0 control character` or a code point in the range U+007F DELETE to U+009F APPLICATION PROGRAM COMMAND (inclusive).
     - `ASCII digits` are characters in the range U+0030 (`0`) to U+0039 (`9`), inclusive.
     - `ASCII uppercase hexadecimal digit` is either an ASCII digit or a code point in the range U+0041 (`A`) to U+0046 (`F`), inclusive.
     - `ASCII lowercase hexadecimal digit` is either an ASCII digit or a code point in the range U+0061 (`a`) to U+0066 (`f`), inclusive.